Aramean-Syriac flag: Symbolism

-The design is specifically based on a relief depicting Gilgamesh between two bull-men supporting a winged sun disk, excavated in 1927 by the German archaeologist Max von Oppenheim (1860-1946) and the French semitologist André Dupont-Sommer (1900-1983) at Tell Halaf the former Aramean city-state of Bit Bahiani which is located on the border of Tur Abdin region, today located in the Al Hasakah governorate of northeastern Syria.
+The design is specifically based on a relief depicting Gilgamesh between two bull-men supporting a winged sun disk, excavated in 1927 by the German archaeologist Max von Oppenheim (1860–1946) and the French semitologist André Dupont-Sommer (1900–1983) at Tell Halaf the former Aramean city-state of Bit Bahiani, which is located on the border of Tur Abdin region, today located in the Al Hasakah governorate of northeastern Syria.
 The relief was part of the entrance of the palace of the Aramean king Kapara.

 The main characteristic of the flag is the eagle, which stands for strength and power.
-The sun disk is replaced by a flame to symbolize, according to Syrianska Riksförbundet, the Holy Spirit and the Christian heritage of the Syriac peoples.
-Syrianska Riksförbundet further mean that the four stars represent the rivers in the Aramean homeland: Tigris, Euphrates, the Gihon and the Pishon; the red background of the flag was chosen to represent the blood that was spilled during the Syriac Genocide; the yellow color represents the hope of an independent Syriac-Aramean state.
+The sun disk is replaced by a flame to symbolize, according to Syrianska Riksförbundet, the Holy Spirit and the Christian heritage of the Syriac people.
+Syrianska Riksförbundet further say that the four stars represent the rivers in the Aramean homeland: Tigris, Euphrates, the Gihon and the Pishon; the red background of the flag was chosen to represent the blood that was spilled during the Syriac Genocide; the yellow color represents the hope of an independent Syriac-Aramean state.
 It is intended to represent "the Aramean (Syriac) nation in the Aramean homeland and in the Aramean diaspora".